gabyr93/Group-Project-Master-Control/README.md

 - **Job title:** Who the lead is matters nearly as much as how they engaged
 - **Campaign channel:** SEO, Direct/Inbound, and Events significantly outperform Email and External Demand Gen for MX

-A second key finding: **missing account data is not noise, it is a warning sign.** Leads with incomplete site or manufacturing enrichment convert at 0.88%, versus 18.84% for fully enriched leads — a 21x difference.
+A second key finding: **missing account data is not noise, it is a warning sign.** Leads with incomplete site or manufacturing enrichment convert at 0.88%, versus 18.84% for fully enriched leads, a 21x difference.

 ---